paolo-sz/sshfs-win/README.md

 ## Building

-In order to build SSHFS-Win you will need MSYS and the following MSYS packages:
+In order to build SSHFS-Win you will need MSYS2 and the following MSYS2 packages:

 - gcc
 - git